 UMBRA® in the 21st Century

 Mandelbaum and Rowan have continued to share the philosophy that surrounds every Umbra frame and album.
 Everyday objects of our lives should be more than ordinary and invisible.
 Each object becomes a source of pleasure, reinvented to combine function with modern technology, stylish design, fresh colors and wit at prices that are comfortable.
-Today their team consists of more than 450 people dedicated to delivering great designs to the fine stores like SendAFrame.
+Today their team consists of more than 450 people dedicated to delivering great designs to the special consumers through fine stores world-wide.

-SendAFrame proudly offers the entire Umbra picture frame and photo album collection for your shopping convenience.
+SendAFrame proudly offers the entire Umbra® picture frame, photo album and related gift collection for your shopping convenience.